Anthony Joseph Drexel Jr.: Lifestyle

 After his father's death on June 30, 1893, Drexel decided to live in Europe.
-He lived in London on Grosvenor Square and Carlton House Terrace for several years.
+He lived in London on 22 Grosvenor Square and Carlton House Terrace for several years.
+Drexel and his wife Margarita Armstrong employed Sir Charles Allom to make several alterations while at 22 Grosvenor Square, adding a new larger ballroom in the style of "Louis XVI" and put in new marble floors and staircase.
+In 1910, the Drexels hosted 1,500 guests here on the occasion of their only daughter Margaretta's society wedding to Guy Finch Hatton, Viscount Maidstone (afterwards 14th Earl of Winchilsea).
+The young couple joined the Drexels here until the Drexel marriage unravelled and Drexel moved to Paris.
+The Maidstones decamped around the corner to 19 Grosvenor Street.

 While there, they were friends with Clyde Fitch, a successful and prolific dramatist.
-From 1915 until his death, however, he resided at the 68 rue de Bellechasse in Paris as well as homes in the provinces, after his difficult divorce with his wife.
-In addition to his reputation as a lavish entertainer, he was known as a keen yachtsman and owned several famous yachts including Sayonara and Aloma.
+From 1915 until his death, however, he then resided at the 68 rue de Bellechasse in Paris as well as homes in the provinces, after his difficult divorce with his wife.
+In addition to his reputation as a lavish entertainer, he was known as a keen yachtsman and owned several famous yachts including Sayonara, Margarita and Aloma.

 He was a member of the Philadelphia Club, Rabbit Club, Racquet Club and Corinthian Club in Philadelphia and the Knickerbocker Club, Union Club, New York Yacht Club, and Turf and Field Club of New York.

 Personal life

-On September 14, 1886, he married Margarita "Rita" Armstrong (1867-1948), a daughter of John Armstrong of the Baltimore Armstrongs.
+On September 14, 1886, he married Margarita "Rita" Armstrong (1867–1948), a daughter of John Armstrong (1823–1884), of the Baltimore Armstrongs, and Margaretta Armstrong (1833–1900, née McKee, daughter of US Army Col. William R. McKee), and only sibling of Anne "Annie" Armstrong Stewart (1864–1925, mother of the New York socialite Princess Anita of Braganza).
 Together, they had: